longxianlei/CNNSpeedTest/README.md

 # CNNSpeedTest
 Estimate the processing speed of several CNN object detection models.
 Using C++ code.
 Based on the opencv and Nvidia GPU.
+You can choose GPU or CPU model as you like.

 ## YOLO series
 You can test YOLOv3, YOLOv3-tiny, YOLOv4, YOLOv4-tiny, and so on from the DarkNet weibsite.